 The cheaper, toy hobby-grade cotton candy machines will generally have a harder time melting large chunks of hard candy.
 If you have a starter-grade cotton candy machine, floss sugar should work just fine (and there are so many distinct flavors).

 Floss sugar is specifically flavored and formulated for making cotton candy.
 In short, it has the right coarseness so the sugar does not burn or clog the spin head.
-Not only that, there are so many different flavors of floss sugar to try.

 What hard candies can you put in a cotton candy machine?